School of Architecture, Graduate

 Admission Requirements

-All students admitted to the Master of Architecture program must meet the admission requirements of Graduate Studies at Prairie View A&M University.
+All students admitted to the Master of Architecture program must meet the admission requirements of the Graduate School at Prairie View A&M University.
 In addition, for students matriculating from a four-year, pre-professional program or entering the program with a bachelor’s degree in some discipline other than architecture, the School of Architecture will require submission of a design portfolio for review.

 Accreditation